-It’s high in protein thanks to the peanut butter, hemp hearts and optional protein powder so it’s filling enough for a full breakfast, but simple enough for a quick mid afternoon snack!
+It’s high in protein thanks to the peanut butter, hemp hearts and chocolate protein powder so it’s filling enough for a full breakfast, but simple enough for a quick mid afternoon snack!

 You can easily decrease the liquid and make it super thick and have it as a smoothie bowl topped with banana slices, granola, shredded coconut and blueberries.
 Suddenly craving!!

 Taste and adjust flavors as desired.
-I like a little extra cocoa powder, but it depends on brand used etc.
+I like a little extra cocoa powder, but it depends on brand used and your personal preference.